SigNoz/signoz.io/blog/2022-03-28-appdynamics-alternative.md

   <link rel="canonical" href="https://signoz.io/blog/appdynamics-alternative/"/>
 </head>

 If you're looking for an open-source alternative to AppDynamics, then you're at the right place.
 SigNoz is a perfect open-source alternative to AppDynamics.
-SigNoz provides a unified UI for both metrics and traces with advanced tagging and filtering capabilities.
+SigNoz provides a unified UI for metrics, traces and logs with advanced tagging and filtering capabilities.

 <!--truncate-->